 The AUD Health Center promotes, improves, and maintains a healthy campus environment by providing accessible, high-quality care, health supervision, and educational programs, which encourages students, faculty, and staff to preserve their overall well-being.
+The Health Center maintains a close relationship with the American Hospital in Dubai (AHD).

 Health Services, headed by the Health Center Director (Registered Nurse) and supported by two staff nurses, offers both preventive and daily health care and health education designed to support the physical and emotional health of students and staff.
 Health services are available 24 hours a day.
 The Health Center is open weekdays from 8:00 a.m. - 9:30 p.m. (during Summer II, 8:00 a.m. - 6:00 p.m.).
 After working hours and during weekends, emergency health services are provided by staff nurses who reside on campus and are on call.
-For any medical emergency, students should call the University Hotline : 04-3183 555.
+For any medical emergency, students should call the University Hotline: 04-3183 555.
 The security guard will inform the nurse on duty.